osohq/sample-user-mgmt-local/README.md

 - `User`s
 - `Document`s

-### Using your own database

-You can configure the application to use your own database by point to it using your `.env` file.
-You will want to ensure you also populate the database using the contents of `db_init_template.sql`.

 ## Demonstrating the app

 The application is meant to provided a means of creating tenants (Organizations)